Paul1337/JTester/Readme.md

 For testing async code:

 -   `toResolve(value: any, strict = false)`
     Checks that the value is a promise and that it resolves.
-If a value is specified, than checks that it resolves in value, comparing using toEqual / toEqualStrict depending on **strict** argument
+If the value is specified, than checks that it resolves in value, comparing using toEqual / toEqualStrict depending on **strict** argument

 -   `toReject(value: any, strict = false)`
     Similar to **toResolve**